 Vardar Valley’s evergreen leaves have a leather-like texture and oblong shape.
 This boxwood is a great option for attracting pollinators.
-Like many evergreen shrubs, this boxwood variety grows to a height of 2 to 3 feet, and works well as a foundation hedge.
+Like many evergreen shrubs, this boxwood variety works well as a foundation hedge.
 Bonus: Vardar Valley is resistant to disease and pests, such as blight and boxwood leafminer.

-Zone: USDA Plant Hardiness Zones 5 through 8.
+Hardiness zone: USDA Plant Hardiness Zones 5b through 8

 Pyramidalis, as its name suggests, naturally grows in the shape of a cone or pyramid.
 This common boxwood also attracts pollinators and is resistant to pests.
-Use pyramidalis as a decorative topiary or hedge, as it can grow to a height of 12 feet.
+Use pyramidalis as a decorative topiary or boxwood hedge.

 Color: Dark green